martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 ## Mutex and Race conditions

-So, we have learned about sending and receviing data across _Channels_, but what happens if multiple _Goroutines_ need to access a shared piece of state?
-The reliability of our state can be comprimised very easily, we do not want that.
+So, we have learned about sending and receiving data across _Channels_, but what happens if multiple _Goroutines_ need to access a shared piece of state?
+The reliability of our state can be compromised very easily, we do not want that.

 Let me show you an example of when multiple _Goroutines_ using a shared piece of state can provide unwanted results